MicrosoftDocs/Viva/Viva/insights/Use/change.md

 ## Calculations

-The percentage metric for **Engage influencers** is the **Percentage of employees who can drive change within your workforce**, which uses the [Influence](metric-definitions.md#network-metrics) metric.
+The **Engage influencers** insights shows the **Percentage of employees who can drive change within your workforce**, which uses the [Influence](metric-definitions.md#network-metrics) metric.
 This is the percentage of employees who are one step away from influencers.
 Influencers are the people with the best connections across the company.

 ![Accelerate change percentage insight.](../images/wpa/use/accelerate-change-percent.png)